 ION Audio Block Rocker Plus – Full size amplifier.

-The battery of the Rocker Plus is built-in, with a charge indicator and up to 50 hours of high quality sound.
+The battery for the Rocker Plus is built in and includes a charge indicator.
+Expect it to last up to 50 hours of high quality sound before needing to be charged again.
 To charge simply connect the included power cable.
 There’s also a built-in USB 2.0 connection, which is convenient for charging your mobile device.

 Last the sound is excellent and is a good device for both music and voice.
 It’s larger size does make this a niche product, but it may be the right purchase for your school and classroom.

 - Excellent audio quality.